code-samurai777/8-bit-ALU-in-Verilog/README.md

  - Icarus Verilog – Verilog compiler and simulator

- - GTKWave – waveform visualization
+ - EPWave – waveform visualization

 The project also includes block diagrams and an opcode table for reference.